Teaching and Instruction

 Information Literacy Instruction

 Each year, the University of Maryland Libraries teach information literacy sessions for nearly 20,000 students.
 Teaching is integral to our mission and continues to be one of the most important services we offer our campus community.
-Over the past year, we have expanded the scope of our teaching to include options from synchronous online and in-person instruction to asynchronous learning modules.
+We offer options for learners of every level, from first-year students to doctoral students.
+We meet learners where they are by utilizing synchronous online and in-person instruction to asynchronous learning modules and resources.

-In addition to our subject area instruction, we also offer specialized programs for the Academic Writing Program (ENGL101), Living Learning Communities, and Special Collections.
-Please note that due to on-going COVID-19 pandemic and campus guidelines, we are unable to host events for external community groups, such as high schools.
+- In addition to our subject area instruction, we also offer specialized programs for the Academic Writing Program (ENGL101), Living Learning Communities, and Special Collections.

 Resources for Instructors

 - The Information Literacy Toolkit features a variety of asynchronous resources that can be easily incorporated into an ELMS space or lesson.

 - Request course materials be made available to students via Course Reserves